Falangism

-Falangism (Falangismo) was the political ideology of two political parties in Spain that were known as the Falange, namely first the Falange Española de las Juntas de Ofensiva Nacional Sindicalista (FE de las JONS) and afterwards the Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional Sindicalista (FET y de las JONS).
-Falangism has a disputed relationship with fascism as some historians consider the Falange to be a fascist movement based on its fascist leanings during the early years, while others focus on its transformation into an authoritarian conservative political movement in Francoist Spain.
+Falangism (Falangismo) was the political ideology of three political parties in Spain that were known as the Falange, namely first the Falange Española, the Falange Española de las Juntas de Ofensiva Nacional Sindicalista (FE de las JONS), and afterward the Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional Sindicalista (FET y de las JONS).
+Falangism combined Spanish nationalism, authoritarianism, Catholic traditionalism, anti-capitalism, and anti-communism, along with a call for national syndicalism.
+Historian Stanley G. Payne, a scholar on fascism, considers the Falange to have been a fascist movement, though he also recognizes the nuances, faults, and controversies of calling Falangism a fascist movement.
+Another interpretation is that the Falange from 1937 onward during Franco's leadership was a compromise between radical fascism and authoritarian conservatism.

-The original Falangist party, FE de las JONS, merged with the Carlists in 1937 following the Unification Decree of Francisco Franco, to form FET y de las JONS.
-This new Falange was meant to incorporate all Nationalist political factions, and became the sole political party of Francoist Spain.
+The FE de las JONS merged with the Traditionalist Communion and several other parties in 1937 following the Unification Decree of Francisco Franco, to form FET y de las JONS.
+This new Falange was meant to incorporate all Nationalist political factions and became the sole political party of Francoist Spain.
 The merger was opposed by some of the original Falangists, such as Manuel Hedilla.

-Falangism places a strong emphasis on the Roman Catholic religious identity of Spain, although it has held some secular views on the Catholic Church's direct influence on Spanish society, since one of the tenets of the Falangist ideology holds that the state should have the supreme authority over the nation.
+Falangism places a strong emphasis on the Roman Catholic religious identity of Spain.
+However, it has held some secular views on the Catholic Church's direct influence on Spanish society, since one of the tenets of the Falangist ideology holds that the state should have the supreme authority over the nation.
 Falangism emphasizes the need for total authority, hierarchy, and order in society.
-Like fascism, Falangism is anti-communist, anti-democratic, and anti-liberal.
+Like Italian Fascism, German Nazism, and other Third Position ideologies, Falangism is ultranationalist, anti-communist, anti-capitalist, anti-democratic, and anti-liberal.

-The Falange's original manifesto, the "Twenty-Seven Point Program of the Falange", declared Falangism to support the unity of Spain and the elimination of regional separatism, the establishment of a dictatorship led by the Falange, using political violence as a means to regenerate Spain, and promoting the revival and development of the Spanish Empire, all attributes that it had in common with fascism.
+The Falange's original manifesto, the "Twenty-Seven Point Program of the Falange" later changed to the "Twenty-Six Point Program of the Falange" by Francisco Franco, declared Falangism to support the unity of Spain and the elimination of regional separatism, the establishment of a dictatorship led by the Falange, using political violence as a means to regenerate Spain, and promoting the revival and development of the Spanish Empire.
+Some of these attributes align with the attributes of Classical Fascism which is a widely cited influence of Falangism even by its founders.
 The manifesto also called for a national syndicalist economy and advocated agrarian reforms, industrial expansion, and respect for private property with the exception of nationalizing credit facilities to prevent usury.

-The Spanish Falange and its affiliates in Hispanic states around the world promoted a form of panhispanism known as hispanidad that advocated both cultural and economic union of Hispanic societies around the world.
+The Spanish Falange and its affiliates in Hispanic states around the world promoted a form of panhispanism known as Hispanidad that advocated both the cultural and economic union of Hispanic societies around the world.

-Falangism has attacked both the political left and the right as its "enemies", declaring itself to be neither left nor right, but a syncretic third position.
-Some also state they lean more towards authoritarian conservativism.
-Scholarly sources reviewing Falangism place it on the far right of the political spectrum.